Muharram: The Floodgates of Fitnah and the Echoes of Karbala

 Omar said, ‘No doubt you are bold.’

-I said, ‘The afflictions caused for a man by his wife, money, children and neighbour are expiated by his prayers, fasting, charity and by enjoining (what is good) and forbidding (what is evil).’
+I said, ‘The afflictions caused for a man by his family, money, children and neighbour are expiated by his prayers, fasting, charity and by enjoining (what is good) and forbidding (what is evil).’

-Omar said, ‘I did not mean that but I asked about that fitnah (affliction) which will spread like the waves of the sea.’
+Omar said, ‘I am not asking about this but I asked about that fitnah (affliction) which will spread like the waves of the sea.’
 I (Hudhaifa) said, ‘O leader of the faithful believers!
 You need not be afraid of it as there is a closed door between you and it.’

 Omar asked, ‘Will the door be broken or opened?‘